How you talk to children about dying will depend on how old they are.

 They might find it helpful to look at the riprap website.
 It's for young people when a parent has cancer and it has stories from other young people in similar situations.

-Of course, adult children will also struggle at times.
+Of course, grown-up or older children will also struggle at times.
 Even when children are grown up, the death of a parent is one of the most difficult things to cope with.